theonlybraydenrandall/UbuntuServerDocumentation/DHCP/README.md

 # DHCP Overview
-All DHCP configuration files will be saved in the directory /etc/dhcp/ .
+All DHCP configuration files will be saved in the directory /etc/dhcp/ and my configuration files will be in this folder.
 # DHCP Install
 To install DHCP, run the command sudo apt-get install isc-dhcp-server (NOTE: you will need internet access.)